Internachi certified professional inspector

 I have yet to come across a home that had perfect dryer ventilation.
 There are several issues I regularly see when it comes to dryers.

-According to my research, Halifax averages about one dryer fire a month and that is one too many as they can be easily prevented with regularly cleaning.
-A clogged dryer can also lead to greatly decreased efficiency, moist air expelled into the home (remember, our sworn enemy!) and is usually an easy fix for homeowners.
+According to my research, Halifax averages about one reported dryer fire a month and that is one too many as they can be easily prevented with regularly cleaning.
+A clogged dryer can also lead to greatly decreased efficiency, moist air expelled into the home (remember, moisture is the home inspector's sworn enemy) and is usually an easy fix for homeowners.

 These three items should be checked regularly (usually every season) and with summer just starting why not do them this weekend?
 The best way to repair an expensive issue is to stop it before it happens.
 Your house and your home inspector will thank you!